Arcypher/todoList/README.md

     is something in the list.
 - Clicking the circle will bring a checkmark, crossout the todo, set to "complete" and subtract number of items.

+NOTE: node_modules are too large to upload directly.
+The packages needs are express, nodemon, ejs